 Toby Frost – Space Captain Smith, and more.
 They make me laugh, which can’t be bad.

-I sometimes have a problem with fantasy in that it can be a bit predictable and that magic solves everything in the end.
+I sometimes have a problem with fantasy in that it can be a bit predictable.
+Also, that magic can solve everything in the end.
 Having said that there are some great stories and authors out there:

 Terry Pratchett – Wonderful, read them all.
 Always a joy and full of witty observations.
 Sadly missed.

-David Eddings – I think (not 100% sure) the Belgariad series was the first Fantasy series I got into.
+David Eddings – I think (not 100% sure) the Belgariad books were the first Fantasy series I got into.

 Raymond E Feist – Read ‘The Magician’ and then everything else.
 The one-off ‘Fairie Tale’ is a favourite.